beardo/puppet-capistrano-demo/README.markdown

    I know what I need to do to fix this but again haven't had the time to do it yet so use at your own risk.
 2. This is a single server setup.
-   No way to do seperate db and app servers or anything fancy like that.
+   No way to do separate db and app servers or anything fancy like that.
    I'd like to have that option
-   (or probably seperate example project) eventually but I don't really need it right now and I haven't gotten around to it yet.
+   (or probably separate example project) eventually but I don't really need it right now and I haven't gotten around to it yet.